 Below is further reading and a video for more information.
 You are also welcome to contact Paula, email: email@example.com with any questions you may have, or to book a taster 30 minutes or full 60 minute treatment.

-Limbic Reflexology is concerned with the limbic brain network which monitors what’s happening both within our body and our reaction what’s going on around us, making the necessary adjustments to maintain balance throughout our bodies; this is known as homeostasis.
+As previously said above Limbic Reflexology is concerned with the limbic brain network which monitors what is happening both within our body and our reaction to what is going on around us, making the necessary adjustments to maintain balance, this is known as homeostasis.